 Tips for Trekking in Nepal in June:

 While setting off on the trek, you will have to face rain and muddy trails in the lower elevations.
-But you will get chance to witness agricultural activities of local farmers.
+But you will get a chance to witness the agricultural activities of local farmers.
 The lush green forests and farmed fields.
 Spectacular view of the chain of hills and mountains nearby.

 The time you ascend upper elevations, no muddy road follows.
 You will feel the dry weather.

 There are few things you need to consider before setting off for the trip.
 They are:

 - Leave early- Nepal’s monsoon is a bit different from other countries.
 It usually rains in the evening.
 So it is better to start the trek early and reach your desired destination before rain catches you.

 - Insect repellent- June is the season of mosquitoes and Leeches.
 If you do not want to get annoyed by those insects, better carry insect repellent.
 Or, carry table salt to protect from Leeches.

 - Flights may delay.
 Prepare for extra days with extra luggage.
 Due to rain and uneven weather, you may have to wait for extra days to reach the city.
 So we recommend carrying few extra luggage before you leave.